Home | Volume 48 | Article number 91

 The flap was then grafted with a thin mesh skin graft.
 The post-operative care was provided in a physiotherapy and rehabilitation center with orthopaedic insoles.

 Follow-up and outcomes: at 3 months, healing was complete with a hypertrophic scar on the foot.
-The aesthetic appearance of the foot was assessed by the child and his mother as modest at 5/10.
+The child and his mother assessed the aesthetic appearance of the foot as modest at 5/10.
 On the other hand, the lateral thoracic scar, opposite the donor site, showed no abnormality.
 The lateral shape of the thoracic figure was preserved.
-Examination of the shoulder showed full mobility and no winging scapula (Figure 3 A, B).
+Examination of the shoulder showed full mobility and no winging scapula (Figure 3 (A, B)).
 Barefoot walking revealed a limp with hyper-weight-bearing on the lateral edge of the foot, an absence of anteromedial weight-bearing, and a pathological supinated position (Figure 4 A).
 Running and sporting activities were not possible.
 The AOFAS and FAOS scores were 63% and 78% respectively.

 Patient perspective: the patient considers himself healed and parents consider their child healed.
 They are satisfied with the complete medical and surgical management.